 It’s actually a little sad, as you’ll come across little puppies that look malnourished and have all manner of skin conditions.
 You kind of wish you could take them all back with you.

-Being as Lanyu is an island, then you only have two options, flights or ferries.
+Being that Lanyu is an island, you only have two options – flights or ferries.
 A guide to Lanyu transport couldn’t be simpler.

 Flights only leave from a single destination, Taitung.
 These Daily Air flights are propeller planes that carry a maximum of 19 passengers.
 There are usually 8 flights per day, though there are 10 on weekends and usually fewer in winter.
 Tickets cost NT$1,369 one-way and NT$2,673 for roundtrips, taking about 25-30 mins.

-The flights go on sale exactly two months before the date of departure and sell out very quickly.
+The flights go on sale two months before departure and they typically sell out quickly.
 They are only sold on The Daily Air website, and can also be reserved by calling 078014711, though you’ll get little English.
-Also, be aware, due to Lanyu’s remote location and unpredictable weather, flights are often delayed or cancelled.
+Also, be aware, that due to Lanyu’s remote location and unpredictable weather, flights are often delayed or cancelled.

 Easily the most common option, ferries are cheaper, easier to get a ticket, and have many more seats available.
 The downside is that they take almost 3 hours to get there and the route is pretty damn rough!
 Even the most hardened stomach will end up getting seasick!